math1um/objects-invariants-properties/README.md

 ## Examples / Tutorial 🎓

+See the links to [additional examples and documentation](#where-to-find-more-examples-and-documentation-) after this section for more help.

 The below examples assume that `gt.sage` and the other files you downloaded above are located in your current working directory.
 If not, then either copy the files, use `cd`, or use `os.chdir("dirName")`.

 ### Load OIP-GT